WordPress/block-development-examples/DEVELOPMENT.md

 ### Scripts

-There is a set of predefined scripts you can use to manage the examples in this repo
+There is a set of predefined scripts you can run from the root with `npm run {script}` to manage the examples in this repo

 <details>
   <summary>You can check the scripts available by doing <code>npm run</code> from the root</summary>